Royal Navy Jets 1945 to the 1970s

-Frog's Attacker was one of their earliest kits and indeed may originally have been bought in from another manufacturer.
-Its crude and not very accurate (errors in the tailplane and canopy are particularly noticeable).
-However its the only 1/72 model of this type that I know of.
-This one has Modeldecal markings and a Falcon vacform canopy).
+This FROG kit has Modeldecal markings and a Falcon vacform canopy to turn it into an Attacker FB.2 .
 The kit cockpit consists of a flat deck (flush with the upper fuselage) and a pilot's head, so I dug this one out and hid the horrors with a spare generic seat and pilot !

 The Admiralty was quick to recognise the Vampire's strengths and quickly sought to

 use it at sea by adding an arrestor hook and increasing the area of the flaps.
 As

 such it became the first jet ever to land on an aircraft carrier, in the capable

 hands of RN Test Pilot Lt Cdr (later Captain) Eric "winkle" Brown.
 Although successful,